tomcam/vuepress-netlify-github/docs/README.md

 GitHub and **do not** initialize it with a README.
 The only thing you need to enter is the repo name
 (the description is optional).

+## Set the

+GitHub lets you publish your repository as a website, automatically converting your Markdown pages to HTML.
+It works better if you set its master branch to the `/docs` folder.
+You can use Jekyll, GitHub's built-in static site generator, to theme the pages.

+* From your repository's main page, choose the **Settings** tab.

+* Scroll down to the **GitHub Pages** section.

+* Choose **Source**, then make sure to check **master branch /docs folder**.

 ## Setting up your work directories